In this guide, we look at how to categorize expenses for your rental property and take you through all of the different expense categories.

 Being organized will give you a clear picture of the financial health of your portfolio and will shed light on where you are spending or saving money.
 This will all contribute to your ability to successfully expand your portfolio in the future, should that be part of your strategy.
 Unorganized income and expense tracking, on the other hand, will be painful to sort through and a headache to deal with.

-Another benefit of meticulously categorizing and recording your expenses is that it will enable you to take advantage of any deductible expenses come tax time.
+Another benefit of meticulously categorizing and recording your rental property expenses is that it will enable you to take advantage of any deductible expenses come tax time.
 Incorrectly categorized expenses can lead to missed deductions, meaning you will have to pay more tax.
 Following the correct procedure is one of the easiest ways to reap the benefits of landlord-friendly tax breaks.

-As a landlord or property manager, you may entrust a CPA to complete your real estate accounting every year.
+As a landlord or property manager, you may entrust a CPA to complete your real estate accounting and file your taxes every year.
 Even if this is the case, you still have a responsibility to properly record and organize your data.
 This way, you can help your CPA by making sure your expenses are correctly categorized from the get-go.
-You will make their lives easier and they will likely appreciate you for doing so.
-By employing a quality property management and accounting tool you can make this as easy as possible.

 Lastly, efficient and accurate expense recording will give you peace of mind that everything is in order.
 Should you be subject to an unplanned IRS audit in the future, you can rest assured that your records are in good shape.